 Design review shall apply to all sides of a building.
-Any discernable changes will require approval from the Design Review Board (\ indicates Administrative rather than Board function):
+Any discernible changes will require approval from the Design Review Board (\ indicates Administrative rather than Board function):

-- a.
-Demolition of Contributing Structures - b.
-Proposed New Construction/Exterior Remodeling/Modifications - c.
-Relocation of Buildings - d.
-Exterior Repair or Repainting\ - e.
-Window Changes In-Kind\ - f.
-Landscaping meeting the minimum requirements of Chapter 7 of the Zoning Ordinance\ - g.
-Signage and Awnings\ - h.
-Sidewalk Changes or Improvements on private property - i.
-Exterior Lighting Changes or Improvements - j.
-Parking Lot Construction, Changes or Improvements that modify parking locations, number of parking spaces or circulation patterns
+- Demolition of Contributing Structures

+- Proposed New Construction/Exterior Remodeling/Modifications

+- Relocation of Buildings

+- Exterior Repair or Repainting\

+- Window Changes In-Kind\

+- Landscaping meeting the minimum requirements of Chapter 7 of the Zoning Ordinance\

+- Signage and Awnings\

+- Sidewalk Changes or Improvements on private property

+- Exterior Lighting Changes or Improvements

+- Parking Lot Construction, Changes or Improvements that modify parking locations, number of parking spaces, or circulation patterns

-The functions above marked with an asterisk (\) are considered administrative in nature, and may be approved at the Staff Level if all objective standards are met.
-However, the staff will forward the application for action by the full Design Review Board for review and approval if there is a question about meeting the standards or if the applicant is requesting a variance from the standards.
+The functions above marked with an asterisk (\) are considered administrative and may be approved by the Staff of the RPC if all objective standards are met.
+However, the RPC Staff will forward the application for action by the full Design Review Board for review and approval if there is a question about meeting the standards or if the applicant is requesting a variance from the standards.